kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ```

 ### Define a PodPlacementPolicy:
-Create a PodPlacementPolicy custom resource in the hub cluster to specify which clusters should host MariaDB pods.
+Create a PodPlacementPolicy custom resource in the hub cluster(demo-controller) to specify which clusters should host MariaDB pods.

 Create pod-placement-policy.yaml file with the following yaml and deploy it.
 ```yaml